dronekit/dronekit-python/docs/contributing/developer_setup_windows.rst

 #.
 Fork the `dronekit-python <https://github.com/diydrones/dronekit-python>`_ project on Github.

 #.
+Open the *WinPython Command Prompt*.
 Run the following commands to clone and build DroneKit (in the directory of your choice):

    .. code:: bash

        git clone https://github.com/<your_fork_of_dronekit>/dronekit-python.git
-       cd ./dronekit-python
+       cd dronekit-python
-       sudo python setup.py build
+       python setup.py build
-       sudo python setup.py install
+       python setup.py install

 Updating DroneKit